aleph2c/miros/doc/zero_to_one.rst

 In this iteration we will add two new features:

-* We will notify our customer that the oven is almost done (buzz once)
+* The oven will buzz once when it is almost done.
-* We will notify our customer when the oven has finished cooking (buzz twice) and turn off the oven.
+* When the oven has finished cooking, it will buzz twice and turn off.

 .. include:: i_navigation_6.rst